Renewables play a role in North Carolina

 As the owner of a company that has installed many large-scale solar projects, I'd like to share some of the positive news on energy and jobs happening across our state.

-The criticism of "green energy" and North Carolina's Renewable Efficiency Portfolio Standard REPS is that it's too expensive.
+The criticism of "green energy" and North Carolina's Renewable Efficiency Portfolio Standard REPS is that it's too expensive for ratepayers today.
 In considering how to meet our growing demand for electricity we must recognize that all new electricity generation will be more expensive than the electricity coming from existing decades-old coal- and nuclear-fueled power plants.
 The question we need to be asking is: "What's the best resource mix to meet our future electricity needs that makes us more secure, yields stable energy prices and creates more jobs in North Carolina?"

 All forms of energy are heavily subsidized, but this is not apparent, because nuclear and fossil fuel subsidies are written permanently into tax codes while renewable subsidies must be reauthorized every few years.
 The Environmental Law Institute estimates subsidies for fossil fuels in 2002-2008 were $72.5 billion compared to $12.2 billion for renewable energy excluding ethanol.